jarrah31/timelapse-creator/README.md

 `brew install ffmpeg coreutils gnu-getopt`

-Run the following to add gnu-getopt to your PATH:
+Run the following to add gnu-getopt to your PATH.
+You then need to log off and back in again for the changes to take effect.

 `echo 'export PATH="/usr/local/opt/gnu-getopt/bin:$PATH"' >> ~/.zshrc`